vklubkov/UnityAssetCacheCleaner/README.md

 Open the Asset Remover window via `Tools/Asset Remover`.

-You should probably also open the Package Manager window alongside the Asset Remove, like in the screenshot above.
+You should probably also open the Package Manager window alongside the Asset Remover, like in the screenshot above.
 In Package Manager window, switch to `My Asssets` and use `Filters` to set `Status->Downloaded`.

 If needed, change the `Asset Store Cache path` to the real path to the Asset Store cache folder and then press the `Update Asset List from path` button.